-The solar industry has matured in last 40 years.
-The National Energy Research Lab (NERL) data published in 2014 provides a great summary of advances made in solar PV conversion cells.
+The solar industry has matured in the last 40 years.
+The National Energy Research Lab (NERL) data published in 2014 provides a summary of advances made in solar PV conversion cells.

-As it is clear in the Figure 1 last three dacads have seen significant increase in the efficiency of the solar PV conversion, primarily because of material science research and development in mono-crystal, poly-crystal, multi-crystal, amorphous and thin film solar cells by developing PN junction from III-V and II-VI materials in the periodic table of elements.
-However, the dominant technology is based on Si doped with tri valent and penta valent impurities and generating indirect band-gap solar cell and GaAs (III-V) direct band-gap solar cells.
-The multi-junction solar cells are used to enhance the efficiency of the solar cells but their production cost is much higher than Si solar cells.
+As it is clear in Figure 1, the last three dacades have seen significant increase in the efficiency of the solar PV conversion, primarily because of material science research and development in mono-crystal, poly-crystal, multi-crystal, amorphous and thin film solar cells by developing PN junction from III-V and II-VI materials in the periodic table of elements.
+However, the dominant technology is based on Si doped with tri-valent and penta-valent impurities and generating indirect band-gap solar cell and GaAs (III-V) direct band-gap solar cells.
+The multi-junction solar cells are used to enhance the efficiency of the solar cells, but their production cost is much higher than Si solar cells.

-As we go towards higher efficiencies the cost of the solar cell production prohibits the grid parity which is the economic hurdle in broad use of solar PV panels.
-The subsidies provided by the federal energy programs is not a sustainable solution to bring the grid-parity.
+The cost of solar cell production still prohibits the grid parity which is the economic hurdle preventing broad use of solar PV panels.
+The subsidies provided by the federal energy programs are not a sustainable solution to bring grid parity.

-The Photonic Solar Conversion (PSC) technology exploits the mass produced Si solar cells with innovative photonics to enhance efficiency and power generation by 2 to 3 times.
-For example, PSC can enhance efficiency of a poly Si solar cell from 12% to 24% to 30%.
+The Photonic Solar Conversion (PSC) technology exploits the mass-produced Si solar cells with innovative photonics to enhance efficiency and power generation by 2 to 3 times.
+PSC can enhance efficiency of a poly Si solar cell from 12% to 24% to 30%.